fgm/container/BENCHMARKS.md

 ## Summary

-- Slice with preallocation wins in all benchmarks.
+- Slice with preallocation wins in most benchmarks.
-- List2 (with pool) wins no benchmark
+- Preallocating improves aggregate results in all cases, so use it if you can.

 ## Data